-Methods: This work is being conducted in present day mangrove and marsh locations to establish a historical context via soil core dating.
-A total of six soil cores will be collected on the eastern end of the preserve, three from marsh and three from mangrove locations.
-In addition to radiometric dating (using 210Pb), the soil cores will be analyzed for content of total organic matter, organic & inorganic carbon, nitrogen, and phosphorus content.
+Methods: The work at JLWP was conducted in present day mangrove and marsh locations to establish a historical context via soil core dating.
+A total of six soil cores were collected on the eastern end of the preserve, three from marsh and three from mangrove locations.
+In addition to radiometric dating (using 210 Pb), the soil cores were analyzed for content of total organic matter, organic carbon, total nitrogen, δ^{13} C, and δ^{15} N.